 Usually, this means we can combine something physical with something mental.
 For instance:

 As you can see, there are not many examples!
-But if you want to increase your productivity, it does pay off to plan these types of activities and achieve two things at once.
+But if you want to increase your productivity, it pays off to plan these activities and achieve two things at once.

 How to stop multitasking